The tiny Welsh car that runs on hydrogen and emits only water

 Japan is the biggest market for hydrogen cars, and is home to just under 100 hydrogen filling stations.

 But production is limited, even for big commercial players like Toyota.
-The company produces approximately 3,000 hydrogen-powered Mirai cars each year, according to Toyota Group manager Jean-Yves Vault.
+The company produces approximately 3,000 hydrogen-powered Mirai cars each year, according to Toyota Group manager Jean-Yves Jault.

 The Toyota Mirai, pictured at a hydrogen station in Tokyo, has a range of 650 kilometers.
 Credit: YOSHIKAZU TSUNO/AFP/Getty Images

-"If a company like Toyota brings something like this to market it's kind of a signal to the energy companies and governments who have to make the investments into the infrastructure to start doing so," Vault tells CNN.
+"If a company like Toyota brings something like this to market it's kind of a signal to the energy companies and governments who have to make the investments into the infrastructure to start doing so," Jault tells CNN.

 "It's a chicken and egg issue, and the Mirai was our contribution to try and break that catch 22."